-Section 27 Fall 2018 & Spring 2019
+Section 26 Fall 2018 & Spring 2019

-Instructor: Kirsten Schwartz

-Office Location: Faculty Office Building, room 221

-Telephone: (408) 924-5083 (I can be reached at this number only during office hours.)

-Email: kirsten.schwartz@sjsu.edu -this is the best way to reach me

-Office Hours: Tuesdays and Thursdays 10:30am-11:30am, and by appointment

-Class Days/Time/Location: 10:30am-11:45am in BBC 123

-Required Materials: Wolf, Naomi.
+Instructor: Kirsten Schwartz Peer Educator: Aleena Contreras (office hrs tbd; tutoring is provided at The Student Success Center, Rm.
+600) Office Location: Faculty Office Building, room 221 Telephone: (408) 924-5083 (I can be reached at this number only during office hours.)
+Email: kirsten.schwartz@sjsu.edu -this is the best way to reach me aleena.duarte-contreras@sjsu.edu - use this to schedule appointments with Aleena Office Hours: Tuesdays and Thursdays 10:30am-11:30am, and by appointment Class Days/Time/Location: 9am-10:15am in BBC 130 Required Materials: Wolf, Naomi.
 Give Me Liberty: A Handbook for American Revolutionaries.
-New York:

-Simon and Schuster.
+New York: Simon and Schuster.
 ISBN: 987-4165-9065-9.

-Subscription to The New York Times

-Subscription to Eli Review (codes will be given in our first meeting)

-Binder Paper

-Writer's Journal (electronic preferably)

-Prerequisites: The Reflection on College Writing is a prerequisite to Stretch English I (English 1AF).

-Credit for Stretch English I (English 1AF) is a prerequisite for Stretch English II
+Subscription to The New York Times Subscription to Eli Review (codes will be given in our first meeting) Binder Paper Writer's Journal (electronic preferably) Prerequisites: The Reflection on College Writing is a prerequisite to Stretch English I (English 1AF).
+Credit for Stretch English I (English 1AF) is a prerequisite for Stretch English II (English 1AS).

-(English 1AS).

 GE/SJSU Studies Category: English 1AS satisfies Written Communication I, GE Area A2.
 To earn graduation credit in this category, you must complete the yearlong course with a grade of C- or better.
 The Stretch Calendar Stretch I and II span the fall and spring terms: the fall and spring course are both required to complete the A2 coursework.
 Plan to sign up in spring for the same section (time, day, instructor) in order to complete the course of study as expected within your first year of study at SJSU.

-The A2 Milestone for Progress

-to Degree

-The California State University system and SJSU expect all students to have completed their A2 requirement within the year.
+The A2 Milestone for Progress to Degree The California State University system and SJSU expect all students to have completed their A2 requirement within the year.
 They have committed to make available courses and support to help all students achieve this milestone.
 Please work with me and all recommended support staff to achieve this milestone successfully.